nus-cs2103-AY2425S1/ip/docs/README.md

 ## Adding Deadlines

-You can add a task and set the date it should be completed by.
+You can add a task and set the date it should be completed by using the 'deadline' and '/by' commands.

 This adds a task with a deadline to your task list (date must be in YYYY-MM-DD format).